aws-samples/mlops-pipeline-prestodb/blog_post.md

 In this post, we show you a step-by-step implementation to achieve the
 following:

--   How you can read data available in PrestoDB via SageMaker Processing Jobs
+-   How you can read data available in PrestoDB via a SageMaker Processing Job

 -   Train a binary classification model using [SageMaker Training Jobs](https://sagemaker.readthedocs.io/en/v1.44.4/amazon_sagemaker_operators_for_kubernetes_jobs.html)